YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ![remaining_data](../../../../../../assets/images/remaining_data.png)

-Then, to make a ride-sharing ratio, make an occurence to 1 to count all occurences of the rides on rush hours by each transportation mode later.
+Then, to make a ride-sharing ratio, make an occurrence to 1 to count all occurrences of the rides on rush hours by each transportation mode later.

 ```
 time_filtered_nyc_yellow_df['occurence'] = 1